rrigato/architecture/clean_architecture/first_edition.md

 - Be aware of the tradeoffs associated with any framework
 - The business logic of your application should be testable independent of your database, network connectivity, cloud provider
 - architecture of an application should be centered on the business usecases, not whether it is a web app, mobile app, running in the cloud

+# architecture_layers_ch22
+- all architectures strive for separation of concerns achieved through layered appliction code
+- Architecture should consider the high level peristance storage type (NoSQL, distributed, blob, RDBMS)?
+- higher level layers should never mention/import lower level layers of abstraction
+- adapters (entry and repo layer) = orchestration that converts externals into data structures required by the public contract of usecase/entities

+# testable_architecture_ch23
+- group modules and components within a layer by whether they are easy or difficult to unit test